Thrush During Pregnancy – Vaginal Thrush Symptoms And Treatments

 Candida albicans is the microscopic fungus which is responsible for thrush.
 While this organism ordinarily lives in the intestinal tract of men and women, nearly one out of three women have candida albicans present in their vagina.
 This can become a problem when its numbers outgrow the good bacteria – it’s a battle of the good bacteria with the bad bacteria and the side with the most ‘soldiers’ wins.

 During pregnancy, the vagina becomes rich in a form of glucose named ‘glycogen’, which feeds the growth of Candida albicans.
 It’s believed the higher levels of glycogen occurs due to increased oestrogen levels and reduced acidity in the vagina.
 This is why a pregnant woman is ten times more likely to get thrush than normal – instead of being a nice cosy home for thrush, the vagina is now a five star hotel!
+Coupled with a poor diet if you’ve got terrible morning sickness or unhealthy cravings it can be an open door for thrush.

 Other things which can kill good pro-biotic bacteria include: